 Chimcare provides top of the line chimney and masonry repair and ways to help safeguard your chimney by having a chimney cap installed or by applying chimney water repellant at affordable prices.

-We do many types of chimney repair including: Full Chimney Rebuilds, Tear Downs, Rebuilds, Crown Repair, Tuckpointing, Moss removal, Water Repellant, New Flu Tiles, Chimney Caps and much much more!
+We do many types of chimney repair in Portland Oregon including: Full Chimney Rebuilds, Tear Downs, Rebuilds, Crown Repair, Tuckpointing, Moss removal, Water Repellant, New Flu Tiles, Chimney Caps and much much more!
 Contact Us Today!

 Water penetration can cause interior and exterior damage to your home and masonry chimney including:

 • Deteriorated metal or masonry firebox assemblies

 • Rotted adjacent wood and ruined wall coverings

 • Deteriorated central heating system

 • Decayed mortar